Automatic programming: Source-code generation

 These application generators supported COBOL inserts and overrides.

 A macro processor, such as the C preprocessor, which replaces patterns in source code according to relatively simple rules, is a simple form of source-code generator.
 Source-to-source code generation tools also exist.

 Large language models such as ChatGPT are capable of generating a program's source code from a description of the program given in a natural language.

-Many relational database systems provide a function that will export the content of the database as SQL data definition queries, which may then be executed to re-import the tables and their data, or migrate them to another RDBMS.
+Many relational database management systems (RDBMS) provide a function that will export the content of the database as SQL data definition queries, which may then be executed to re-import the tables and their data, or migrate them to another RDBMS.

+Some languages use annotations to generate source code and inject it.
+For example, this is done in Java and Kotlin using annotations, for example the Project Lombok library which runs at compile time with an annotation processor.
+There has been a C++ proposal to add token sequence injection using compile-time reflective programming (reflection).

 Low-code applications

 A low-code development platform (LCDP) is software that provides an environment programmers use to create application software through graphical user interfaces and configuration instead of traditional computer programming.